Donate

 Flexible working hours

-A full-time week is 36 hours, with core working hours from 10:00 to 16:00 Monday to Friday and hours may be worked flexibly around them to meet business needs and to achieve your own work-life balance.
+A full-time working week is 36 hours, with core working hours from 10:00 to 16:00 Monday to Friday.
+Hours may be worked flexibly around them to meet business needs and to achieve your own work-life balance.

 Hybrid workplace